Located on the west coast of Florida, Tampa is famous for its gorgeous beaches, sunny weather and wide range of attractions.

 Address: 701 Channelside Dr, Tampa, FL 33602

-Covering sixty-three acres in Tampa, the ZooTampa at Lowry Park is a fun and fascinating attraction enjoyed by people of all ages.
+Covering 63 acres in Tampa, the ZooTampa at Lowry Park is one of the fun and fascinating Tampa attractions enjoyed by people of all ages.

 You can also learn about conservation and participate in various educational programs such as the Zoo School and various children’s programs and activities.

 Visitors will love the landscape and gardens designed to reflect different environments, such as the Asian Gardens and Primate World.

 The regular admission price for a visit to Lowry Park Zoo for adults (ages 12+) is $45.95 per person, while children (ages 3-11) can enter the park for $35.95 each.

 Address: 1101 W Sligh Ave, Tampa, FL 33604

 For those who enjoy delving into the past and who are keen to learn more about Tampa’s history, the Tampa Bay History Center is a great Tampa attraction to explore.